This post may contain affiliate links. Please read my disclosure for more information.

 You can explore all around the cave, back behind the columns and ice walls.
 Just be careful – the columns can come crashing down and the ice covers the ground as well.
 Water leaks in from the rear of the cave, creating a column in the back that blankets the cave floor in a glassy ice that’s crystal clear in some spots.

-On the day we made the trek, wind chill was hitting -10, but the wind chill came in at around -20.
+On the day we made the trek, the temperature hit -10, but the wind chill came in at around -20.
 Add to that the fact that we were walking around on six inch thick ice, and we started getting cold pretty quickly.
 As our toes started going numb, we tried to make our visit quick, but we just couldn’t bring ourselves to leave without getting some pictures among the crystalline columns.

 While I didn’t want to spend to much time below the falls, I couldn’t resist posing next to the central column.
 I almost lost my footing in this spot, which would have made for a much different picture.
 What’s amazing to me is that the water is still flowing inside that column.
 Sometimes you can hear it trickling down, and you can see it through clear spots in the ice.

 I felt much more comfortable inside the cave, sheltered from the wind.
 Of course, it did nothing to thaw my feet, which were beginning to feel like blocks of ice themselves at this point, so we knew we needed to hurry up and get back to the car.
 We didn’t want frostbite, but we decided to take a couple more minutes to snap a few more pictures, like this one looking out from a window in the ice wall.

 And this one, which I almost lost my footing while taking.
 This shot gives you a decent view of the whole cave and its ice formations.